priyanshurohilla/jorgepiloto.github.io/index.md

     *I am toatlly against authors who publish their content witout including a free-reading link of their article.
 Science might be linked to bussiness but should not be a bussiness itself.*

+- **NASA Technical Report Server:** it is an amazing web where you can find not only actual and altest internal NASA papers but also old ones.
+Access to reports is completely free.
+During the last years, I have been making use of this tool for downloading old papers on Kepler's and Lambert's algorithms together with atmospherical modelling.